louieManuel238/louieManuel238/Readme.md

 ## Hi there 👋 I'm
 #   Louie

-**`Digital Consumer / Creator / Traveler / Learner / Gamer / etc.`**
+**`Digital Consumer / Creator / Traveler / Learner / Gamer / Photographer / etc.`**

 I am a builder by day, creating e-commerce stores for businesses, and a barista by night, serving the perfect latte.
 I have worked in various fields, including manufacturing, customer service, hospitality, IT, and A travel planner on holidays (Japan’s cherry blossoms?
 Amsterdam’s canals? been there, planned that).
 I am a lifelong learner, always seeking opportunities to improve my skills—from snowboarding down the Rockies to learning a new language and exploring various fields of study.

 ---